syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of combo box

-By default, the `ItemsSource` for SfComboBox is auto-generated for enum types properties
+By default, the `ItemsSource` for SfComboBox is auto-generated for enum types properties.

 **Using IDataFormSourceProvider**